github/docs/content/osmand/start-with/index.md

 ---
-title: "Setup"
+title: "First steps"
-intro: "Answers questions around installing OsmAnd, selecting the data storage, and permissions."
+intro: "First steps with OsmAnd, how to install, to download maps"
 versions: '*'
 ---
+Here is description about
+- First steps
+- View Map
+- Initial troubleshooting (Storage, etc)
+- Initial download & import data
+- Introduction of Main menus like Drawer and Context Menu
+- Profiles
+- Search (for now here)

 {% link_in_list /i-cant-install-update-uninstall-the-app %}
 {% link_in_list /why-does-osmand-require-xpermission-x %}